A collection of principles that I aspire to live by.

 - See Things for What They Are – “Truth – or, more precisely, an accurate understanding of reality – is the essential foundation for any good outcome.” –Ray Dalio

 - Focus on Your Locus of Control – All efforts outside of it are wasted.

 - Essentialism – Do less but Better.
 Focus on the few most important things and do them well.

-- Pareto Principle – 20% of the inputs create 80% of the outputs.
+- Focus on the big levers – 20% of the inputs create 80% of the outputs.

 - Know Which Game You’re Playing – Life is More Often a Loser’s Game, not a Winner’s game

 - Chose your inputs carefully – What you read and watch, what you listen to, your friends… they make you who you are.